kyverno/website/content/en/docs/Writing policies/validate.md

 ## Deny rules

-In addition to applying patterns to check resources, a validation rule can `deny` a request based on a set of conditions.
-This is useful for applying fine-grained access controls that cannot be performed using Kubernetes RBAC.
+In addition to applying patterns to check resources, a validation rule can deny a request based on a set of conditions.
+A `deny` condition is useful for applying fine-grained access controls that cannot otherwise be performed using native Kubernetes RBAC, or when wanting to explicitly deny requests based upon operations performed against existing objects.

 You can use `match` and `exclude` to select when the rule should be applied and then use additional conditions in the `deny` declaration to apply fine-grained controls.

+{{% alert title="Note" color="info" %}}
-Note that the `validationFailureAction` must be set to `enforce` to block the request.
+When using a `deny` statement, `validationFailureAction` must be set to `enforce` to block the request.
+{{% /alert %}}

 Also see using [Preconditions](/docs/writing-policies/preconditions) for matching rules based on variables.

+In addition to admission review request data, user information, and built-in variables, `deny` rules and preconditions can also operate on ConfigMap data, and in the future data from API server lookups, etc.

 ### Deny DELETE requests based on labels